Composing Copyless Streaming String Transducers: Introduction

-\paragraph{Contributions and Outline.} In \cref{sec:prelims}, we provide preliminary definitions and notations.
-In \cref{sec:composition}, we present the composition construction for both \dsst{}s and \nsst{}s, prove their correctness, and establish bounds on the size of the resulting transducers in \cref{subsec:analysis}.
-A key difference between our composition construction and that of \cite{AlurCerny10,AlurDeshmukh11} is that we carefully index variables of the composite in order to partition them based on their role in the process.
-In \cref{subsec:copyless}, we use this indexing scheme to show that the composite transducer is always diamond-free.
-Finally, in \cref{sec:toFNSST}, we formulate a construction that obtains, from any diamond-free \nsst{}, an equivalent copyless \nsst{}.
-As a result, the removal of non-copyless assignments can be added as post-processing step to the original composition construction to yield a complete method for combining two copyless \sst{}s into a third copyless \sst{} realizing their composition.
-A diagrammatic summary of our results in is given in \cref{fig:complete-comp}.
-By recovering a composition construction that acts directly on copyless \sst{}s, we solidify the foundations of works depending on this operation like those of \citet{ThakkarKanadeAlur13,DaveDohmenKrishnaTrivedi21}.
-While our construction yields a large \sst{}, with a state space of triply exponential size in the sizes of the input transducers, it circumvents the process of converting the inputs into \msot{}s, composing them, and compiling the result back into a machine, which leads to \sst{}s of non-elementary size relative to the inputs \cite{Meyer75}.
+\paragraph{Contributions and Outline.} In \autoref{sec:sst}, we introduce the basic definitions and ideas around SSTs.
+In \autoref{sec:composition}, we present a slightly modified and more detailed account of the composition constructions of Alur, et al. for both DSSTs and NSSTs.
+We prove their correctness and establish bounds on the size of the resulting transducers in \autoref{subsec:analysis}.
+In \autoref{subsec:copyless}, show that the composite transducers are necessarily diamond-free.
+Lastly, in \autoref{sec:toFNSST}, we develop a construction that transforms any diamond-free NSST into an equivalent copyless NSST.
+As a result, the removal of noncopyless assignments can be added as post-processing step, thereby yielding a complete direct method for SST composition.
+A diagrammatic summary of our results is given in \autoref{fig:complete-comp}.
+By recovering a composition construction that acts directly on copyless SSTs, we solidify the foundations of works depending on this operation, such as \cite{ThakkarKanadeAlur2013,DaveDohmenKrishnaTrivedi2021}.

-\paragraph{Related Work.} The diamond-free property has been considered by \citet*{LopezMonmegeTalbot19} to study determinization of finitely-ambiguous cost-register automata.
-While our notion of diamond-freeness coincides with theirs, our results are independent and apply in distinct contexts.
+\paragraph{Related Work.} The diamond-free property has been considered in related literature \cite{LopezMonmegeTalbot2019} studying determinization of finitely-ambiguous cost register automata.
+While our notion of diamond-freeness essentially coincides with the notion considered in that work, our results are independent and apply in a distinct context.